 THAT you think of Nature as an experience that offers more wisdom than we can intellectually grasp.
+This understanding may be the result of some special moments, when you stood in awe admiring Nature, your heart perhaps filled with joy and some kind of wordless experience of beauty.

 You see the limitations of pure rationality, and realize that the intellectual capability is valuable for building scientific knowledge, but also frequently overstated.
-It is clear to you that over time, the development of more precise measurement techniques or revolutionary thinking has revealed the myopic or biased conclusions of the past!
+Our comprehension of the natural world, including our bodies, has advanced over time, but in the history of science findings are always within the constraints of available instruments, paradigms or assumptions.
+It is clear to you that over time, the development of more precise measurement techniques or revolutionary thinking has certainly revealed the myopic or biased conclusions of the past!